Active vs Inactive Ingredients in Skincare

 • Active: Hydrates, plumps, and reduces the appearance of fine lines.

-• Active: Reduces redness, strengthens the skin barrier, minimizes pores, brightens skin.
+• Active: Reduces redness, strengthens the skin barrier (research has shown it can boost ceramide synthesis by several fold), minimises pores, brightens skin.

 • Functional: Humectant, solvent.